4ahlikNevmiruchi/PoliticalSim/README.md

     return party.id;  // Provide raw ID for internal use }
 ```
-:contentReference[oaicite:7]{index=7}

-Here the model adapts internal data into view-friendly outputs: for example, it returns `party.ideology` (a name string) for display, which was originally looked up via `IdeologyModel` (adapting an ID to a name):contentReference[oaicite:8]{index=8}.
+Here the model adapts internal data into view-friendly outputs: for example, it returns `party.ideology` (a name string) for display, which was originally looked up via `IdeologyModel` (adapting an ID to a name).
 By implementing Qt’s model interface, `PartyModel` and `VoterModel` let the UI treat database-backed data as ordinary table models.
 This decouples the UI from the database schema, fulfilling the role of an Adapter.

 ## Mediator Pattern
 The `MainWindow` class plays a coordinating role that resembles the **Mediator pattern**.
 Rather than having UI widgets and models communicate directly, `MainWindow` centralizes their interactions.
-For example, when the user clicks the "Add Party" button, `MainWindow` opens an `AddPartyDialog`, supplies it with the `IdeologyModel` for lookups, and then—if the user confirms—passes the new party data to the `PartyModel` to create a party record:contentReference[oaicite:9]{index=9}.
+For example, when the user clicks the "Add Party" button, `MainWindow` opens an `AddPartyDialog`, supplies it with the `IdeologyModel` for lookups, and then—if the user confirms—passes the new party data to the `PartyModel` to create a party record.
 The dialog itself doesn’t modify the `PartyModel` directly; instead, `MainWindow` serves as an intermediary between the dialog and the model:

 ```cpp